 Infrastructure required to be delivered as part of a development may be offset against the infrastructure charges that would otherwise apply.
-The Council of the City of Gold Coast will develop a PDA specific Development Charges and Offset Plan to provide details of infrastructure contributions that may be offset against these charges as well as maps to the infrastructure networks32.
+The City will develop a PDA specific Development Charges and Offset Plan to provide details of infrastructure contributions that may be offset against these charges as well as maps to the infrastructure networks.